 Is there any other financial help for independent schools?

-What’s all this mean for independent school finances?
+What does all this mean for independent school finances?

 Undoubtedly, independent school finances will have taken a taken a big hit.

-Though, the furlough money is not a silver bullet.
+The Job Retention Scheme will be a lifesaver for many jobs and some independent schools themselves.
+However, the furlough money is not a silver bullet.
 It will not fully offset the loss in fee income, but it will substantially mitigate it.
-And, unlike many other private businesses, schools’ income hasn’t stopped.
+And, unlike many other private businesses, schools’ income continues.
 Fees have been paid, albeit with partial rebates.

 However, there will be some job losses.
 The NEU will robustly defend our members’ interests.

-Coronavirus is not a TPS get-out of jail free card.
+Coronavirus is not a TPS get-out-of-jail-free card.
 Members need to be ready to push back.
 Make the necessary preparations now.
 You need to be ready to make robust collective representations, as the NEU, to protect this fundamental part of your salary package.

 My employer has proposed that all staff voluntarily take a pay cut of 15 per cent